Quad Studios Nashville: Quadrafonic Sound Studio

 Established by session musicians David Briggs and Norbert Putnam as Quadrafonic Sound Studio in 1971, the studio immediately became the home of many major recording sessions including Neil Young's Harvest album which included the single "Heart of Gold".
 Kris Kristofferson brought Joan Baez to the studio in 1971 to record her album Blessed Are..., including her hit recording of "The Night They Drove Old Dixie Down", and Dan Fogelberg recorded his debut studio album Home Free the following year.
 Other artists recording at Quadrafonic in its early years included Grand Funk Railroad, The Jackson Five, The Pointer Sisters, Joe Walsh and The James Gang, Pousette-Dart Band, and Dobie Gray, who recorded his R&B classic "Drift Away" at Quad Studios in 1972.
-In 1976, Jimmy Buffett recorded his biggest hit, "Margaritaville" from his best selling album Changes In Latitudes, Changes In Attitudes at the studio, and Buffet later donated a stained-glass window for the studio's upstairs bathroom.
+A notable album from 1975 by Iguana entitled "The Winds of Alamar" was recorded at the studios with Gene Eichelberger engineering.
+This was possibly the first album purposefully recorded in the quadraphonic format, bypassing the more common stereo release.
+The album was later released with some changes in the song lineup by United Artists in 1976.
+In 1976, Jimmy Buffett recorded his biggest hit, "Margaritaville" from his best selling album Changes In Latitudes, Changes In Attitudes at the studio, and Buffett later donated a stained-glass window for the studio's upstairs bathroom.

 The studios originally featured a Quad Eight mixing console and 16-track Ampex MM1100 two-inch tape recorder.
 In 1975, the owners replaced the Quad Eight with an MCI 500-series mixing console.